 3. Increased interest from venture capitalists and private equity firms

-With the FDA’s Center for Devices and Radiological Health (CDRH) now exhibiting a public focus on innovation, long-term venture capital and private equity firms will almost certainly catapult their interest back to the medical devices sector.
+With the FDA’s Center for Devices and Radiological Health (CDRH) now exhibiting a public focus on innovation, long-term venture capital and private equity firms will almost certainly catapult their interest back to the medical device innovation where it has been absent.
 As entrants from the larger tech sector pursue new products in medical devices, VC and PE firms alike will have more investment opportunities.
 Traditionally, VC firms have ignored med devices because of the lengthy time it takes to see returns.
 However, as software and technology entities enter med devices, capital will flow in the sector and facilitate the adoption of new, cutting-edge products.